+Are you eager to learn when you will be working out after Gynecomastia surgery?
 Gynecomastia is a condition that affects around half of all men at some point in their lives.
-Due to fluctuations of sex hormones, the man grows female-like breasts.
+Due to fluctuations in sex hormones, the man grows female-like breasts.
 Experiencing excess breast growth as a man can be incredibly distressing.
 Many men avoid situations such as swimming or intimacy if it means taking their shirts off.

 Gynecomastia surgery involves the use of tiny incisions and the removal of glandular tissue that has caused the breasts to swell.
 Fatty tissue is removed using liposuction.
-In the case of severe gynecomastia, excess skin is cut away as well.
+In the case of severe gynecomastia, excess skin is also cut away.

-After surgery, many men want to know when is the best time to work out following their recovery.
-They want to build the muscle of their chest to make their body more impressive.
+After surgery, many men want to know the best time to work out after recovery.
+They want to build the muscles of their chest to make their body more impressive.
 Now that they no longer have to worry about female-like breasts, they want an attractive chest.
 Working out after gyno surgery is the best way to build a chest you can be proud of.

 Credit: Jam Press/@dannnysmithh

 Like Danny, many men wake up one day and notice they have swelling of the chest.
 Their man boobs make them feel emasculated and can exacerbate mental health issues such as depression and anxiety.
 These men find themselves desperate for a solution.

 Gynecomastia surgery makes the chest flatter and more masculine.
 The best way to maintain results and make the chest more impressive, is to work out following breast reduction surgery.